conan-io/docs/integrations/build_system/make.rst

 Make
 ====

+Conan provides two integrations for plain Makefiles:
+#.
+The :ref:`Make generator<make_generator>`
+#.
+The :ref:`Make toolchain<make_toolchain>`

+Refer to the links above for more detail about each of them.
+Here we provide a high-level explanation of how these integrations are meant to be used.

-Conan provides integration with plain Makefiles by means of the ``make`` generator.
-If you are using ``Makefile`` to build your project you could get the information of the dependencies in a *conanbuildinfo.mak* file.
-All you have to do is indicate the generator like this:
+If you are using ``Makefile`` to build your project you can use one or both of these depending on your needs.

+The ``make`` generator outputs all the variables related to package dependencies into a file which is named *conanbuildinfo.mak*.
+The ``make`` toolchain outputs all the variables related to settings, options, and platform into a file which is named ``conan_toolchain.mak``.

+To use the generator, indicate it in your ``conanfile`` like this:

 .. code-block:: text
    :caption: *conanfile.txt*